Harshit-Git07/BlueLightCard/packages/mobile-hybrid/README.md

 pnpm dev
 ```

-Please do open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Please do open [http://localhost:3000](http://localhost:3000) with your internet browser to see the result.